Layjoo/MdToNotion/README.md

 ## version 0.1
 ### availability
-- Can upload .txt file with markdown symbol to specific page in notion database, the text is going to display in the content section of page.
+- Can upload .md file to specific page in notion database, the text is going to display in the content section of page.
 - Neasted children is supported.

 ### restriction